tomy2105/KnowledgeNotes/cloud/docker_k8s.md

 **Pod Disruption Budgets (PDB)** define how to handle disruptions like upgrades, pod removals, running out of resources, etc....
 Specify the max-unavailable and/or the min-available number of pods a deployment should have.

+**Ingress** encapsulates a collection of rules and configurations for routing external HTTP(S) traffic to internal services.

 ### Affinities

 **Pod Anti Affinity** ensures that the pod is not scheduled on the same node as some other pod.